This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: $22 (free with Swiss Travel Pass)

-Housed in a beautiful neoclassical building, the Rosengart Collection features an impressive array of artworks by renowned 20th-century artists, including Pablo Picasso, Paul Klee, and Joan Miró.
-It offers a fascinating journey through modern art history.
+Housed in a beautiful neoclassical building, the Rosengart Collection features art by renowned 20th-century artists, including Pablo Picasso, Paul Klee, and Joan Miró.

 The Rosengart Collection is only a five-minute walk from the train station.